Best branding agencies for funded startups in 2026

 Play Studio

 San Francisco.
 Minimal, confident work.
-Their about page is genuinely distinctive and their homepage lets the portfolio do the talking.
+Their about page is distinctive and their homepage lets the portfolio do the talking.
 Good restraint.

 Best for: Founders who want a brand that feels premium without being corporate.